SuperHeavyBallet/ToLearnApp/ToLearnApp/README.md

 Today todo:

+- On Creation of new card, completed and not completed are being sorted into the wrong list
+- There is some weird bug - On initial creation the card goes to one list then immediately reloads into the other (Not Completed > Completed, not vice versa)

 card area
+- Handle llocal storage for cards in list
 - Generate Random Card on inital component mount
 - Design more extensive preview for random card displayed

 - Adjust Completed/Not Completed to something more logical, maybe 'learnt' / 'still learning'

-- Add Counters for total array size in each section
+- `Add Counters for total array size in each section`

 ^^ Add Tick box on each card, on tick move to completed, add X box in completed section for each card